Introduction

 Ref Point Mode

+Found under the Reference panel (see Figure 18).
 The flat-field correction algorithm needs a reference value taken from the LCC image which will be used to normalize the final image in terms of colors and brightness.
-It sets the reference values (one for each RGGB channel) where amplification factor is considered to be 1.
+It sets the values (one for each RGGB channel) where amplification factor is considered to be 1.
 To over-simplify the matter, you can consider it as the white balance point.
 This setting allows to choose different ways of calculating it:

 The average of the full LCC image is used.